vladlena04/vladlena04/README.md

 </div>

 ### :woman_technologist: About Me :
-I am a AQA engineer from Russia.
+I am an AQA engineer from Russia.
 - :zap: I’m working as a Quality Assurance Engineer for 6+ years and good in this.
 Mostly it's work with frontend and backend in web applications.
 3 years of JS/TS web automation.

 - :telescope: In my free time, I learning Node.js, making little projects for fun.